apocalyptech/exordium/README.rst

 **NOTE:** Exordium is currently a work-in-progress and may exhibit strange behavior or otherwise be non-feature-complete.
 Proceed at your own risk!
+That said, it's working quite well for me.

 Exordium is a read-only web-based music library system for Django.
 Exordium will read mp3 and ogg files from the host filesystem and provide an online interface to browse, download (as zipfiles or otherwise), and stream.

+The HTML5 media player `jPlayer <http://jplayer.org/>`_ is used to provide arbitrary streaming of music.

 Detailed documentation may eventually show up in the "docs" directory.